|

 Below is an example of Yvonne's own photos as the subject for experimentation.

-Justin experimented with his own digital self-portrait using painter program and image manipulation software.
+Justin experimented with his own digital self-portrait using the Painter program and image manipulation software.

 Below is an excerpt from Martin's poster series and animated multimedia presentation with funny manipulations of digital photos of his self-portrait.